dstreev/cloudera_upgrade_utils/hive-sre/README.md

 ### Testing

 I have tested this against MariaDB 10.2, Postgres, and Oracle.
 I have seen reports of SQL issues against MySql 5.6, so this process will certainly have issues there.
 If you run this in other DB configs, I would like to hear from you about it.

+### Known Issues

+For a while during the evolution of Hive 3, there was a separate 'catalog' for Spark.
+The queries in this process do NOT consider this alternate catalog and may yield cross products in some areas if the 'spark' catalog was used at any point.
+Even though this tool was designed for Hive 1 and 2 in mind, it can be run against Hive 3.
+We do NOT include criteria regarding the 'catalog'.

+### Assumptions

+- Ran from a node on the cluster
+    - That includes clients and configuration files for HDFS
+- Ran by a user that has READ privileges to all HDFS directories.
+- If cluster is 'kerberized', the user has a valid Kerberos Ticket 'before' starting the application.
+- Drivers for the HMS database are available.
+- The configuration file has been defined
+- The HMS Metastore DB is on a supported RDBMS for the platform (version matters!)

 ### Application Help